nhsd-a2si/docs-dos-api/_pages/soap_api/soap_api_ccs.md

 There are several different types of filters that are applied:

-* Basic permissions - e.g. what does your API account allow you to search for
+* Basic permissions - validate the XML, the account permissions and some initial parameters
-* Service attribute filters - e.g. remove results which do not match the required attributes of the search
+* Service attribute filters - discount a large number of services based on distance, symptom group (SG), gender and GP surgery
-* Ranking filters - e.g. which services should be returned as a priority over other services
+* Fine filter - filter remaining services based on the other parameters and begin Gap processing
+* Calculate display order - determine the order in which services return, based on ranking and other rules